KubaBoi/CheeseFramework/README.md

 ```

-Coudl be test like this:
+Could be test like this:

 ```python
 #@test hello world method;